basedwon/cli/README.md

 The `commander` module in `@basd/cli` is used for building command-line interfaces with support for commands, options, and sub-commands.

+Keeping inline with Commander's own recommendations for [declaring the `program` variable](https://github.com/tj/commander.js/tree/v11.1.0?tab=readme-ov-file#declaring-program-variable), this presents two ways to create an instance:

+For simpler CLI applications, where everything fits easily in one file:

 ```js
 const { program } = require('@basd/cli')